realmorg/realm/apps/web/src/pages/docs/learn/bindings.md

   <micro-app></micro-app>
 </realm-demo>

-That's how the data binding feature works in Realm.
+That's how data binding works in Realm, allowing you to create dynamic and interactive web components effortlessly.

-Do you feel strange? something is missing in our tutorial, how do we render a children in our custom element?
-Don't worry, we'll learn about it in the next tutorial about <anchor-link href="/docs/learn/children">Children Rendering</anchor-link>.
+Feeling curious about rendering children in custom elements?
+Don't worry; we'll cover that in the next tutorial on <anchor-link href="/docs/learn/children">Children Rendering</anchor-link>.